hb20007/miniTeX/Notes.md

 ## 3. Implementation Notes ##

-* In the initial stages of my program I had a separate token for the backslash.
+* In the initial stages of my program I had a separate token for `\`.
 However in some cases this leads to the parser requiring a two-token lookahead to determine where properties end.
 I dealt with this problem by removing the backslash token altogether and including the backslash as part of the property